badyleq/code-masters/README.md

-# Code master - platform for learning programing
+# Code masters - platform for learning programing

 ## Used technologies